 Primary Stage: 7 to 90 Days After Infection

-A single lesion will usually appear.
-It will occur in the area where the infection was originally passed.
-Common sites include the genitals, rectum, tongue, inside of the mouth, or lips.
+A single sore appears.
+It will happen in the area where the infection was passed.
+Common sites are the external genitals, rectum, tongue, inside of the mouth, or lips.

-It will start as a raised and painless lesion called a chancre.
-It will gradually break down to form an ulcer.
-It usually lasts for 3-6 weeks.
+It will start as a raised and painless sore called a chancre.
+It will break down to form an ulcer.
+It lasts for 3 to 6 weeks.
 The ulcer will heal on its own.

 Without treatment, the infection may move to the secondary stage.
-This can happen even if the ulcers are no longer visible.
+This can happen even if a person no longer sees the ulcers.

-Secondary Stage Several Weeks to Months after the Original Lesion
+Secondary Stage: Several Weeks to Months after the Original Sore

-This stage is marked by the appearance of a non-itchy rash.
-This rash may appear as rough, red, or reddish brown spots on the palms of the hands or soles of the feet.
-It is also possible for different rashes to appear in other places on the body.
-These rashes may appear as:
+This stage features a non itchy rash.
+The rash may appear as rough, red, or reddish brown spots on the palms of the hands or soles of the feet.
+Other rashes may happen on the body and result in:

 - Slimy white patches in the mouth

-Untreated secondary symptoms will disappear within a few weeks, but there may be repeated episodes during the next few years.
+Without treatment, the symptoms will go away within a few weeks.
+But symptoms may repeat over the next few years.

 Tertiary (Third or Late) Stage